adam-coates/windows-notification-scheduler/README.md

 - Easily set up a notification to remind you to take a screen break

+---

 ![Notification to get milk on the way home](./notification_scheduler_example2.PNG)

+- Or set notification to get remind yourself to get milk on the way home from work

 ## Notifications appear in the notification area of the taskbar